LCAS/iliad_experimental/README.md

 ## constraints maps
 Provides a visualization of the mpc spatial constraints.
 Looks like oru nav is not using them...

+## gazebo_plugin_binary_contact
+Gazebo binary contact sensor, it was made redundant by contact_monitor (see correspoding repo at https://github.com/LCAS/gazebo-contactMonitor)

 ## hri_simulation
 Depends on `iliad_base_simulation` and `nav_simulation` packages.
 It simulates human aware navigation.